S4F4Y4T/Social-Network/README.md

 ### Built With

-This platform built on scratch PHP using OOP PHP, PHP Design Pattern and PHP PDO database and for template for frontend
+This platform built on scratch PHP using OOP PHP, PHP Design Pattern and PHP PDO Mysql and for template for frontend

 * [![php][php]][php-url]
 * ![mysql][mysql]